 Sound program design.
-We designed our executive officer compensation programs to attract, motivate, and retain the key executives who drive our success.
+We have designed our executive officer compensation programs to attract, motivate, and retain the key executives who drive our success.
 Pay that reflects performance and alignment with the interests of long-term shareholders are key principles.
 We achieve our objectives through compensation that:

-- v Provides a competitive total pay opportunity; - Links a significant portion of total compensation to performance that we believe will create long-term shareholder value; - v Enhances retention by subjecting a meaningful portion of total compensation to multi-year vesting; and - v Does not encourage unnecessary and excessive risk taking.
+- · Provides a competitive total pay opportunity: - Links a significant portion of total compensation to performance that we believe will create long-term shareholder value; - Enhances retention by subjecting a meaningful portion of total compensation to multi-year vesting; and

+Does not encourage unnecessary and excessive risk taking.

 Pay practices.
-We believe that appropriate corporate governance of our executive compensation program is enhanced by a number of practices, including engagement by the Compensation Committee of its own independent consultant and compensation tools, the absence of tax gross-ups in any of our compensation programs (including no excise tax gross-ups), and the adoption of stock ownership guidelines applicable to directors and officers that align shareholder interests by requiring executives to own stock in the Company.
+We believe that appropriate corporate governance of our executive compensation program is enhanced by a number of practices, including use by the Talent and Compensation Committee of its own independent consultant and compensation tools, the absence of tax gross-ups in any of our compensation programs (including no excise tax gross-ups), and stock ownership guidelines applicable to directors and officers that align shareholder interests by requiring executives to own stock in the Company.